olanrewajuyusuf/Drag-and-Drop-Image-Gallery/README.md

 ### Image Display

-1. Prepare a collection of images that you want to showcase in the gallery.
+1. Prepare a collection of images or pictures that you want to showcase in the gallery.

 2. Define the image data in the `ImageDatas.js` file.